-Bit/Field Name Туре Reset Description 31:4 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
-3 PWM3En R/W 0 When set, allows the generated PWM3 signal to be passed to the device pin.
-2 PWM2En R/W 0 When set, allows the generated PWM2 signal to be passed to the device pin.
+Bit/Field Name Туре Reset Description 31:2 reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
 1 PWM1En R/W 0 When set, allows the generated PWM1 signal to be passed to the device pin.
 0 PWM0En R/W 0 When set, allows the generated PWM0 signal to be passed to the device pin.